awesomemotive/wp101plugin/readme.txt

 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 3.2
 Tested up to: 4.0
-Stable tag: 2.2
+Stable tag: 3.0

 Delivers a complete set of WordPress tutorial videos directly within the dashboard.
 Choose which videos to show, or add your own!

 == Description ==

-The WP101 Plugin delivers a complete set of professionally-produced "WordPress 101" tutorial videos directly within the dashboard.
+The WP101 Plugin is simply the easiest way to teach out clients how to use WordPress.
+It delivers a complete set of professionally-produced “WordPress 101” and WordPress SEO Plugin tutorial videos directly within your clients' dashboard.

-Simply enter your [WP101Plugin.com](http://wp101plugin.com/) API key to deliver WordPress tutorial videos within the WP administration panel.
+Simply enter your [WP101Plugin.com](http://wp101plugin.com/) API key to deliver WordPress tutorial videos within the WordPress administration panel.
 Perfect for teaching your clients the basics of how to use WordPress!

 Selectively choose which tutorial videos are shown, and even embed your own custom videos!

+NEW!
+Now includes a complete set of tutorial videos for the WordPress SEO Plugin by Yoast, provided that plugin is also installed on the site.
+Videos for other popular plugins coming soon!

 == Installation ==